DevExpress/vscode-rushsnippets/README.md

 ### Context-dependent Templates

-**RushPlate** analyzes code and expands different templates depending on the context.
-For example, **RushPlate** can create the following code for the "c" template:
+**Plate** analyzes code and expands different templates depending on the context.
+For example, **Plate** can create the following code for the "c" template:

   1. A class, if you expand the template in a file root.
   2. A constructor, if you expand the template inside a class.